mindboards/ev3sources-xtended/ev3sources/lms2012/lmssrc/adk/lmsasm/DebugBytecodePrograms/readme.txt

 5. Get EV3 IP address (xxx.xxx.xxx.xxx) from the bottom of "Brick Info"

-6. Open a telnet connection on a PC console to the EV3 IP address (xxx.xxx.xxx.xxx)
+6. Open a telnet connection on a PC terminal to the EV3 IP address (xxx.xxx.xxx.xxx)

 7. EV3 will asks for login